almusawiaf/LinkPredictionInCUDA/readme.md

 # CUDA-based Link Prediction in Large-Scale Graphs

-This repository contains the source code and additional resources for the research paper "Leveraging CUDA for Local Similarity-Based Link Prediction in Large-Scale Graphs" by Ahmad Al Musawi.
+This repository contains the source code and additional resources for the research paper "Leveraging CUDA for Local Similarity-Based Link Prediction in Large-Scale Graphs".
 The project focuses on enhancing the performance of link prediction algorithms in large-scale networks using CUDA (Compute Unified Device Architecture) for parallel computing.

 ## Overview